Nursing in Germany: Registration

-In most cases, nurses learn the profession in a special nursing school that is often connected to a hospital.
-Before matriculating, individuals are required to complete several weeks of practical training in a hospital setting.
-The nursing course is completed according to EU regulations, and is three years long, including around 2100 hours for theoretical knowledge and 2500 hours of practical training in different hospital settings.

 Salary

 In the first year of education, nurses are paid about 900-1000 Euro per month.
 In the second year of education, nurses are paid about 1100-1200 Euro per month.
 In the third and last year of education, nurses are paid about 1300-1400 Euro per month.

 There are some changes to be expected in the future as it is now possible to study nursing on a B.Sc. basis (mostly in universities of applied sciences).
 But individuals still need to pass the official state exam to become a registered nurse.
 Some universities offer a special program with local nursing schools wherein students earn the B.Sc. and accordant state registration.
 Some universities offer post-graduate studies leading to a master's degree and the possibility to continue studies for a Ph.D. degree.

 There are also nursing helpers who attend a one-year program in nursing school.
 This may change again with the introduction of university nursing curricula.